|

 To run the distillery, Torii recruits an important figure.
 That is Masataka Taketsuru (竹鶴政孝Taketsuru was a figure who had studied chemistry at the University of Glasgow in Scotland in 1918 and completed his practical training at places such as the Hazelburn Distillery, and had returned home with his Scottish wife, Rita.

-When the company that had originally sent him to Scotland abandoned the whisky business, Torii hired him.
-The two joined forces to complete the Yamazaki Distillery in 1924, marking the beginning of the history of Japanese whisky.
+The company that originally sent him to Scotland Whiskey When he gave up his business, Torii hired him.
+The two joined forces in 1924 Yamazaki The distillery was completed, and the history of Japanese whisky began.

-In 1929, Torii launched Japan's first whisky, Shirofuda (White Label).
-However, Japanese people at the time did not like the strong smoky flavor of the Scottish style, and the product failed.
+The 1929 Torii was Japan's first Whiskey He launched Shirofuda (White Label).
+However, at the time, Japanese people did not like the strong smoky flavor of the Scottish style, and the product failed.
 Torii learned an important lesson from this experience.

 He realized that satisfying the delicate palates of the Japanese was the key to success.
 After countless blendings and tastings, he developed a new blend that preserved the flavor while reducing the smokiness.
 That was Kakubin, released in 1937.